 Also note that making false statements to receive health care benefits is a state crime in Nevada as well as a federal crime.
-Learn more in our article on the Nevada crime of health care fraud.
+Learn more in our article on health care fraud.

 There are two primary strategies for defending against allegations of the federal crime of making false claims relating to a health care benefit program: 1) The information the defendant conveyed was truthful, and 2) The defendant did not deliberately lie.

 - No false claims.
 Health care companies are massive bureaucracies that are not above making mistakes.
 Sometimes personnel or computers may misconstrue a claimant’s paperwork as false when in fact the claimant is wholly accurate.
 As long as the defense attorney can demonstrate that the health care company is the one in the wrong, then the charges should be dropped.

 - No intent to defraud.
 Courts understand that there is nothing more confusing that filling out health care applications, and that there is nothing more frustrating that trying to get a health insurance company to deliver deserved benefits.
 Sometimes in this stressful process claimants unintentionally pass on false information or neglect to reveal material facts.
 If the U.S. Attorney’s Office cannot prove beyond a reasonable doubt that these mistakes were knowingly made, then the defendant should not be convicted under 18 U.S.C. § 1035.